mugworks/go-to-movies/README.md

 Create an app that shows movie data from http://www.omdbapi.com/ and allows users to search by title.
 Use the API_KEY from the class Ryver channel and append to url as `http://www.omdbapi.com/?s=Star%20Wars&plot=short&r=json&apikey=<key goes here>`

 You are free to query the data for a genre, actor, whatever that you want.
+Use `encodeURI` to change `Star Wars` into `Star%20Wars`.

 * Use `create-react-app` to create your react app project